nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Clicking on contacts
 1. Clicking on contacts shown in the contact list
 * Prerequisites: WhereTourGo has at least 1 contact shown in the contact list.<br><br>
     1. Test case: Click a contact within the Contact Pane.<br>
        Expected: Contact Card will light up for a short duration.
 Details will be displayed in both the display panel and the status message.
+    2. Test case: Clicking outside a contact within the Contact Pane.<br>
+       Expected: Nothing will happen.

 ### Undoing operations
 1. Undoing changes consecutively